Automate your development process

 Customizable workflows for iOS and Android

 Codemagic was built with cross-platform app development in mind.
-Have full control over your React Native pipeline with workflows for iOS and Android that fit the needs of your development team.
+You can have full control over your React Native pipeline with workflows for iOS and Android that fit the needs of your development team.

 Seamless code signing for iOS and Android